meclotfi/Epl-93-18-data-analysis/README.md

 # Epl 93-18 data analysis
- answering some queries  with pandas along with some visualisation with  matplotlib python libraries using the data that conatains epl game results between 1993-18
+ answering some queries  with pandas along with some visualisation with  matplotlib python libraries using the data that contains epl game results between 1993-18

  among this questions: